bigalv69/modules/doc/source/modulefile.rst

  This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`continue` commands.
-However, this command will cause the immediate cessation of this module.
-Any additional modules on the command line will not be evaluated even if the :mconfig:`abort_on_error` configuration option is disabled for running module sub-command.
+However, this command will cause the immediate cessation of this module and any additional ones on the command line.
 This module and the subsequent modules will not be listed as loaded.
 No environment commands will be performed in the current module.

 .. mfcmd:: family name